 The allocation of taxes under the tax funding agreement is recognised as an increase/(decrease) in the member entities' intercompany accounts with the tax consolidated group head company, Lycopodium Limited.
 In this regard, the company has assumed the benefit of tax losses from the member entities as of the balance date.
 The nature of the tax funding agreement is such that no tax consolidated contributions by or distributions to participant's equity are required.

 8 Current assets - Cash and cash equivalents

-Consoli Consolidated
+Consolidated

 2018 2017

 \$ \$

-Cash at bank and in hand 74,287,788 85,334,768
+74,287,788 85,334,768